 From a collection fo Dry Edge Derby Figures circa 1750-55, sold for over £11,000

-The Derby factory can trace its history back the 1750’s and was founded as a partnership between André Planché, William Duesbury and John Heath.
+The Derby factory can trace its history back to the 1750’s and was founded as a partnership between André Planché, William Duesbury and John Heath.

 The firm specialized in making high quality tableware.
 Well known decorators in the 18th Century included the famous William Billingsley and Richard Askew.